OpenGamma/Strata/README.md

 Strata is based on Java SE 8.
 Our continuous integration regularly builds on both Java 8 and Java 11.
 When using Java 8, version 8u40 or later is required due to bugs in earlier versions.
-We do not recommend use of non-LTS releases, such as Java 9, 10 and 12.
+We do not recommend use of non-LTS releases, such as Java 9, 10 and 12 to 16.

 The Strata examples project includes a GUI based on JavaFX.
 On Java 8, this will be excluded from compilation if JavaFX is not available in the JDK.